 The New International Version translates verse 50 as being "arrogant, overfed, and unconcerned."
 Remember what Genesis 13:10 said about Sodom, that it was "well watered everywhere . . . like the garden of the Lord."
 It was a veritable Eden just like the United States and Canada are veritable Edens, producing abundantly for its people, rich soil, rain in due season, everything that one might have need of in order to make a great deal of wealth.
 An abundance of minerals coming out of the ground: oil, iron, coal, silver, gold.
 You name it we have it in abundance: rivers, lakes, tremendous amounts of pure clear water, well watered everywhere like the garden of the Lord, a veritable Eden.

-Jeshurun is a nickname, a code name for Israel, and he was warning that when Israel became prosperous it would forget God and it would turn to other things, it would lose its vision, it would become smothered by the very abundance that it has, and it would turn its attention to all of these distractions and they would lose the way of life that was given by God through Moses.
+Jeshurun is a nickname, a code name, for Israel.
+He was warning that when Israel became prosperous it would forget God and it would turn to other things, it would lose its vision, it would become smothered by the very abundance that it has, and it would turn its attention to all of these distractions and they would lose the way of life that was given by God through Moses.

 The arrogance and unconcern of verses 49 and 50 reveals itself in an obsession with violence on the streets, and a mean, competitive spirit in marital relations, feminism, business, entertainment, in athletics, in which the only thing that counts is profit, control of others for one's own benefit, and winning.
 This is what attracted Lot to Sodom.
 It is the kind of society that we have been living with.